flora515/sarcasm-project-report/README.md

 ### Experiments

-- how you conducted the experiments: detailed explanations of preprocessing steps and model training
 - preprocessing: describe  data cleaning, normalization/transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods
 - model training: explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe measures taken to ensure the validity of the model